-The Center for Global Development and Foreign Policy Magazine annually present the Commitment to Development "Ideas in Action" Award to honor an individual or organization that has made a significant contribution to changing the attitudes, policies, and/or practices of the rich world toward the developing world.
-CGD president Nancy Birdsall and senior associate at the Carnegie Endowment for international Peace Moisés Naím co-chair a selection panel that includes distinguished leaders of the development community
+The Center for Global Development annually presents the Commitment to Development "Ideas in Action" Award to honor an individual or organization that has made a significant contribution to changing the attitudes, policies, and/or practices of the rich world toward the developing world.
+CGD president Nancy Birdsall and senior associate at the Carnegie Endowment for International Peace Moisés Naím co-chair a selection panel that includes distinguished leaders of the development community.

 Previous Award Recipients